sheh1000/zabbix-telegram/README.md

 >zabbix-user-name=telegram user id or chat id

 **3. Send message:**
-- Write one message at least to your Telegram bot
+Telegram user will be able to recieve alerts only after adding Telegram bot in contacts

 `zabbix-telegram.py username "subject" "body of message"`